 Shade Match: Ilia generously sent two shades of foundations: Bonaire and Martinique.
 Bonaire was a perfect match!
 This foundation oxidizes on my skin, so it starts out a bit lighter and dries down to an ideal match.
 I imagine this would work well for me in the upcoming winter months but may be a shade too light for the summer.
 The shade Martinique was far too deep for my complexion.
 I might donate it or use it to contour.

 Performance: While the shade Bonaire fit me to a tee, I’m not sure this formulation works on my combo-oily skin.
 Overall, it was far too oily for me, even with setting powder.
 It provides a light to medium coverage, which, unfortunately, doesn’t cover my PIH.
+The foundation that seems to work best with my oily-combo skin is Alima Pure Satin Matte Foundation.
 With that said, if you have drier skin with fewer imperfections, this might be for you.
 The foundation lasts for about 5-6 hours, but I did see slight separation by the end of the day.
 Lastly, I’m usually sensitive to coconut oil in products (it tends to be comedogenic on my skin), but this foundation didn’t seem to induce acne flare ups.

 Scent Profile: This foundation smells ‘oily,’ which is likely informed by the melange of oils in its formula.
 The scent is not overwhelming and dissipates quickly.